zq-star/TCP-Vuln-Report/Ubuntu-20.04.4/tcp-tcb-released-in-established/ubuntu-20.04.4-tcp-tcb-released-in-established.md

 # Description
 Ubuntu 20.04.4, kernel 5.15.0-124-generic has a connection hijacking vulnerability.
 In ESTABLISHED STATE, after receiving a valid RST to close the connection, the system should move into CLOSE STATE and delete Transmission Control Block (TCB).
-However, on Ubuntu 11, TCB created earlier is not fully deleted.
+However, on Ubuntu, TCB created earlier is not fully deleted.
 As a result, it still directly accepts new SYN connection requests instead of requiring an open call.
 An attacker can exploit residual TCB information to forge new SYN requests and achieve connection hijacking.

 # Reproduction
 ## Environment